valeoai/QuEST/README.md

 pip install -e ./quest
 ```

-With this, you can edit the QuEST code on the fly and import function
+With ``pip install -e ./quest``, you can edit the QuEST code on the fly and import function
 and classes of QuEST in other projects as well.

 **(3)** Optional.
 To uninstall this package, run: